 - Vessel-based divers

-Currently, there are over 40,000 vessels that operate on navigable waters in the United States performing domestic trade transport by moving more than 850 million tons of cargo annually.
+Currently, there are over 40,000 vessels that operate on navigable waters in the United States performing domestic trade transport.
+Those vessels move more than 850 million tons of cargo annually.
 The Jones Act was initiated to protect the nation's interests against the need to outsource transportation of cargo to foreign vessels while relieving heavy congestion on US railways and already crowded American roads.

-Yes.
-However, the compensation you receive will be reduced by a certain percentage determined by the jury or court.
+Yes, you can still seek and obtain compensation under the Jones Act even if you were partly to blame for the accident.
+However, the compensation you receive will be reduced by the amount you contributed to the incident, and that will be determined by the jury or court.
 As an example, if the court decides you were 50% responsible for your injuries and your employer was 50% at fault, you will receive half the amount of the jury trial award.
 If the court decides you were 100% at fault, you lose your right to obtain financial compensation.

 Typically, you will receive medical benefits immediately through your employer's insurance carrier.
 However, if you do not, our lawyers will ensure you receive the medical care you deserve now.
 We have access to qualified doctors who will postpone payment for their services until after your case has been resolved through a negotiated settlement or the court system.

-If you suffered an injury or developed an illness from working on a vessel on navigable waters, you are legally entitled to file legal action against your employer.
+If you suffered an injury or developed an illness from working on a vessel on navigable waters and think you may have a Jones Act claim, you should bring legal action against your employer for all the harm, suffering, costs, and damages that the event caused you.
+The Jones Act gives you the right to file this claim.
 Your case is likely very complicated and will require the skills of an attorney with experience in resolving maritime cases.

 Our law firm provides every potential client a no-obligation, initial case consultation at no charge to them.
 Call our law offices today at (888) 424-5757 to schedule an appointment.
 Let our team of attorneys discuss your case, listen to your complaints, and provide numerous legal options on how to ensure your family receives the financial compensation they deserve.